rohanaurora/Photo-Tagger/README.md

+## Photo Tagger

-# Hootsuite iOS Technical Challenge
+This was Hootsuite's iOS Technical Challenge.

-## Introduction

-In this challenge you are going extend an existing application.
 This application lets users select an image associated with a word.
-It may not have many real-world applications but it does provide some interesting challenges.

 ![Objective](./iPhone%208.png)